- Bird Photography Tips and Techniques with Greg Sullavan

 All images by Greg Sullavan.

-Greg Sullavan is a Canon Collective Ambassador, Bachelor of Visual Arts and AIPP Master Photographer based in Brisbane.
-Join a Workshop with Greg and the rest of the Canon Collective team here.
+Greg Sullavan is a Canon Photographer, Bachelor of Visual Arts and AIPP Master Photographer based in Brisbane.
+Join a Workshop with Greg and the rest of the Canon team here.

 Get insights from photographic guru, Eugene Tan as he reveals how to best capture powerful moving images.